purewave0/kaeru/README.md

 pyside6-project run
 ```

-If you'd like to practise through the terminal instead, run:
+If you'd like to practise in the terminal instead, run:
 ```sh
 python3 kaeru-cli.py
 ```